-Whether you are a Creditor filing your own Proofs of Claim or need a Proof of Claim filed, Tom Reilly can assist you in answering the strategic questions, properly completing and filing the Creditor's Proof of Claim and asserting that claim on the Creditor's behalf in a Debtor's Bankruptcy proceeding.
+Whether you are a Creditor filing your own Proof of Claim or you need assistance, Attorney Tom Reilly can assist you in answering the strategic questions, properly completing and filing the Creditor's Proof of Claim and asserting that claim on the Creditor's behalf in a Debtor's Bankruptcy proceeding.